 You will only need to baste the ham once or twice while it is cooking.
 There are no other extra steps that you have to do once the ham is in the oven.

 You can make the spice rub and glaze ahead of time to save time.
-To do this just make the spice rub per the directions and store in an air tight container in the fridge.
+To do this just make the spice rub per the directions and store it in an air-tight container in the fridge.
 For the glaze, you can store this on the counter covered for up to 24 hours.

 This spice rub and glaze also work beautifully on other cuts of meat.
 You can use it for pork roast or on a chicken.

-Another tip is do not throw out the bone from the ham.
-It makes the most delicious addition to homemade beans or to collard greens with bacon.
+Another tip is not to throw out the bone from the ham.
+It makes the most delicious addition to homemade beans.

 Make sure you cook your ham to an internal temperature of 140 degrees.
 Although cured hams are already cooked, you still want to make sure you heat the ham all the way through to a safe internal temperature.